RedBirdOBX/City-Info-API-Demo/README.md

 `CitySummary`.
 This resource is only supported by the 2.0 version of this API.

 This demonstrates that an entire collection of resources can be contained in one version and an entirely different set of resources can be included in another version.

+<a href="" id="authentication" name="authentication"></a>
+## Authentication
+A basic demonstration of authentication and security was implemented on the `City Summary Reporting Data` resource mentioned above.
+The concept is that in some real-world(ish) scenario, you would want to secure certain administrative resources like reporting data or POST actions.
+This `CitySummary` resource in V2 demonstrates that by using Basic Authorization.

 <a href="" id="swagger" name="swagger"></a>